Chibkay/E-commerce-Web-App/README.md

 # Introduction

-This is a sample e-commerce application built for learning purposes.
+This is a sample e-commerce application built for learning.

-Here's how to deploy it on CentOS systems:
+Here's how to deploy it on Linux CentOS systems:

 ## Deploy Pre-Requisites